poojaharihar03/SuperSpeechSaga/Life of a Prison Guard - Duty and Decisions/README.md

 *First Patrol:*

 Alex is assigned his first mission, a solo patrol.
 He wanders through the cell blocks, keeping watch on the detainees.
-He detects some strange behaviour near Dan's cell, but decides not to meddle right away.
+He detects some strange behavior near Dan's cell but decides not to meddle right away.
 He completes his patrol without incident and reports back to Bob.

 **Bob:** "Good job on your first patrol, Alex.
 Keep up the good work, and remember, always trust your instincts." (+10 points)